International Student Orientation (ISO)

 Q: If I cannot attend ISO, when should I arrive?

-If you cannot arrive on August 27th, we HIGHLY suggest you participate in a Pre-Orientation or SCOOP.
+If you cannot arrive in time for ISO, we HIGHLY suggest you participate in a Pre-Orientation or SCOOP.

 All of the international students participating in the International Student Orientation will participate in a Campus Life pre-orientation or SCOOP.
-So, you will certainly meet other int’l students at that time.
+So, you will certainly meet other international students at that time.

-September 3rd is the arrival for New Student Orientation and the absolute LAST day any new student should arrive at Skidmore.
+September 1 is the arrival for the mandatory New Student Orientation and the absolute LAST day any new student should arrive at Skidmore.

 Q: If I arrive one or two days into the ISO can I still attend?

-A: No. Campus arrival for ISO must be on August 27th.
+No. Campus arrival for ISO must be on the opening/check-in day.
 (See previous question for alternative arrival dates.)